 Ensuring that no baby is born with HIV is an essential step towards achieving an AIDS-free generation.
-MJAP supports PMTCT service delivery in Mulago hospital (in partnership with MUJHU Care) and in all the 13 HC IIIs, 4 HC IVs and Mbarara hospital in Mbarara district.
+MJAP supports PMTCT service delivery in Mulago hospital (in partnership with MUJHU Care).

 MJAP employs the WHO 4- pronged PMTCT approach